ten3roberts/flax/guide/src/query/change_detection.md

 Flax tracks when a component is added, mutably accessed, or removed.

-Queries allow filtering on change events since the query last run.
+A query allows filtering the entities based on a change event since it last ran.

 - [`modified`](https://docs.rs/flax/latest/flax/struct.Component.html#method.modified) filter mutated or new components
 - [`inserted`](https://docs.rs/flax/latest/flax/struct.Component.html#method.modified) only new components